Google launches in-browser weather app for Android, iOS |

 - iPad 2 will have low-resolution cameras?

-Google launches in-browser weather app for Android, iOS Posted: 24 Jan 2011 11:21 PM PST Google has announced the start of an in-browser weather app today, for users running Android or iOS.
-After opening the Web browser, if users type in "weather" to the search bar, they will be greeted with the current weather, using GPS for location. iPhone owners can use the slider bar to see the hourly forecast for the next twelve hours.
+Google launches in-browser weather app for Android, iOS Posted: 24 Jan 2011 11:21 PM PST After opening the Web browser, if users type in "weather" to the search bar, they will be greeted with the current weather, using GPS for location. iPhone owners can use the slider bar to see the hourly forecast for the next twelve hours.
 For now, the app is not available for BlackBerry owners, or anyone who needs a language other than English.
 (Pic via Electronista) |

 Top way to get hit with malware?
-Porn, says BitDefender Posted: 24 Jan 2011 11:11 PM PST Internet security company BitDefender has reported this week that pornography is the top reason the average user gets hit with malware on their computers.
-According to the firm, 63 percent of users who visited adult sites "compromised their security on multiple occasions."
+Porn, says BitDefender Posted: 24 Jan 2011 11:11 PM PST According to the firm, 63 percent of users who visited adult sites "compromised their security on multiple occasions."
 Says the company (via Thinq): This BitDefender survey confirms that users should think twice when accessing pornographic sites since this is an area that cyber criminals continue to exploit.
 72 percent of the 2017 people surveyed admitted to searching for and viewing adult content.
 Of that list, 78 percent were men and the rest were female.
 Surprisingly, 69 percent of those interviewed accessed the adult sites from home while a full 25 percent accessed from work and 6 percent from public Internet cafes. |

-Microsoft wants to block TiVo from U.S. Posted: 24 Jan 2011 10:59 PM PST Microsoft has asked the International Trade Commission to block all TiVo imports to the U.S., claiming the company has violated multiple patents.
-The complaint focuses on patents relating to technology used in TiVo's Mediaroom software, available on various DVRs, including the AT&T U-Verse set-top box.
+Microsoft wants to block TiVo from U.S. Posted: 24 Jan 2011 10:59 PM PST The complaint focuses on patents relating to technology used in TiVo's Mediaroom software, available on various DVRs, including the AT&T U-Verse set-top box.
 Microsoft filed a formal lawsuit against TiVo last January.
 The software giant had initially tried to join AT&T in similar patent infringement suit, but instead opted for its own suit.
 Reads the latest filing (via WR): Microsoft seeks an order excluding TiVo's infringing set-top boxes and associated software and hardware from entry into the United States and a cease and desist order or orders halting the domestic sale of infringing, imported set-top boxes and associated software and hardware. |

-ITC dismisses Kodak patent suit against Apple, RIM Posted: 24 Jan 2011 10:29 PM PST In January of last year, Kodak sued smartphone giants Apple and RIM over patent violations relating to the cameras used in BlackBerrys and the iPhone.
-The suit alleged that the smartphones infringed on Kodak patents "covering technology for previewing photos."
+ITC dismisses Kodak patent suit against Apple, RIM Posted: 24 Jan 2011 10:29 PM PST The suit alleged that the smartphones infringed on Kodak patents "covering technology for previewing photos."
 Today, the ITC (International Trade Commission) has thrown out the case, claiming that the patent was simply a small variant of an earlier patent and therefore could not be used.
 Current generation smartphones like the iPhone cannot violate the patent in question, as a result, explains Electronista.
 The ruling is not absolute, and will face an ITC panel in the coming months.
 Kodak filed a similar suit against LG and Samsung, and the judge in that case upheld the same exact patent. |

-Google launches public beta for Google Cloud Print Posted: 24 Jan 2011 10:14 PM PST In April 2010, Google unveiled Google Cloud Print, a service that enables any application (web, desktop, or mobile) on any device to print to any printer.
-The option was given to Google Chrome OS users last month, but today Google has opened the public beta for mobile documents and Gmail for mobile.
+Google launches public beta for Google Cloud Print Posted: 24 Jan 2011 10:14 PM PST The option was given to Google Chrome OS users last month, but today Google has opened the public beta for mobile documents and Gmail for mobile.
 Google says the service will be "rolling out to users throughout the next few days."
 "Print" will be an new option in Google Docs and Gmail, and you can print PDF and .DOC attachments, as well.
 To use the Cloud Print, you will need a phone with Android 2.1+ or iOS 3+ and connect a printer to the cloud service.
 More info on that, here: Cloud Print instructions |

-Huawei sues Motorola to block Siemens deal Posted: 24 Jan 2011 09:47 PM PST Huawei Technologies of China has sued Motorola this week in an effort to block the company's sale of its network equipment unit to Nokia Siemens.
-The company wants the $1.2 billion deal to be restructured to avoid infringing on Huawei's IP rights.
+Huawei sues Motorola to block Siemens deal Posted: 24 Jan 2011 09:47 PM PST The company wants the $1.2 billion deal to be restructured to avoid infringing on Huawei's IP rights.
 Huawei is demanding the deal exclude any equipment that is based on GSM or UMTS standards.
 Allegedly, Motorola does not have a material UMTS business as it resells Huawei's UMTS equipment for wireless service and therefore should not be able to sell that gear.
 Motorola split its company in half earlier this year, seperating its phone and set-top operations from its other core operations.
 Both companies involved in the deal are still awaiting approval from Chinese anti-trust authorities, but say the case is "without merit" and hope to close in the next month. |

-More details revealed about HP Topaz with WebOS Posted: 24 Jan 2011 09:18 PM PST PreCentral has posted the specs for the upcoming HP Topaz, the first of the company's WebOS tablets.
-The Topaz will have 1024x768 resolution, premium audio and connect wirelessly to a Touchstone dock for content sharing and charging.
+More details revealed about HP Topaz with WebOS Posted: 24 Jan 2011 09:18 PM PST The Topaz will have 1024x768 resolution, premium audio and connect wirelessly to a Touchstone dock for content sharing and charging.
 Notably, the Topaz will have cloud-integration services, such as e-book sharing.
 Although unconfirmed by HP, the rumored specs: Processor Dual-core Qualcomm MSM8660 at 1.2GHz |

-Twitter's ad revenue will triple this year Posted: 24 Jan 2011 08:05 PM PST According to Internet research firm Emarketer, Twitter's ad revenue will likely triple to $150 million this year.
-Twitter introduced its ad program in April 2010.
+Twitter's ad revenue will triple this year Posted: 24 Jan 2011 08:05 PM PST Twitter introduced its ad program in April 2010.
 The company believes revenue can top $250 million in 2012, as more corporations join early adopters like Nissan Motor, Hewlett-Packard and Starbucks.
 Twitter currently has 175 million registered users, and competes almost directly for ad dollars with giants like Facebook and Google.
 Despite the large user base, a Pew report in December claims only 8 percent of U.S. Internet users have Twitter.
 Says EMarketer (via Bloomberg): The company is definitely attracting brand advertisers.
 The difference is going to be whether Twitter can prove itself to advertisers as delivering results.
 I think this will be the year that we know a lot more.
 Twitter is current valued at $3.7 billion, after 5.5 percent of shares were sold for $200 million last month. |

 iPad 2 will have low-resolution cameras?
-Posted: 24 Jan 2011 12:59 AM PST According to multiple reports, the upcoming iPad 2 may have very low quality cameras, under 1MP.
-Although still unconfirmed, the tablet should add dual-cameras, a combined GSM/CDMA chipset, Retina Display, and a slimmer form factor.
+Posted: 24 Jan 2011 12:59 AM PST Although still unconfirmed, the tablet should add dual-cameras, a combined GSM/CDMA chipset, Retina Display, and a slimmer form factor.
 The alleged camera quality was discovered looking through the most updated iOS SDK.
 Speculation is the rear camera, which is 5MP on Galaxy Tab, Xoom and even the iPhone 4, will instead be a tiny 0.7MP with the ability to shoot 720p video.
 The front-side camera will be a 0.3 VGA camera, just enough for snapping self-pics or using FaceTime.
 (Mockup via iFunia) |

 You are subscribed to email updates from AfterDawn.com To stop receiving these emails, you may unsubscribe now. | Email delivery powered by Google |